 The stocks have been valued by an independent professional valuer in accordance with the professional practices.
 The valuation was in accordance with the HMRC requirements.
 Purchased stocks, livestock, stores, growing crops and corn in store and garden centre stocks have been valued at cost.
-Silage has been valued at cost of production c) Retail
+Silage has been valued at cost of production b) Catering c) Retail d) Bar

-Catering stock has been valued in house at current purchase price
+Catering stock has been valued in house at current purchase price e) Fuel